What is the role of a First Aid Officer?

 Corporate Responsibility Allowance

-First Aid Officers will receive payment of corporate responsibility allowance (CRA) of $20 per fortnight, once they have completed their 'Provide First Aid' training.
+First Aid Officers will receive payment of corporate responsibility allowance (CRA) once they have completed their 'Provide First Aid' training.

 The continued payment of CRA requires First Aid Officers to: